Bipartisanship: United States

-Criticisms
+Criticism

 Bipartisanship has been criticized because it can obscure the differences between parties, making voting for candidates based on policies difficult in a democracy.
+Critics of bipartisanship in the United States often refer to a "uniparty" that passes bills that do not have the full support of either party.
+Third parties and independents have also claimed the existence of a corrupt uniparty that represents corporations and special interest groups.
 Additionally, the concept of bipartisanship has been criticized as discouraging agreements between more than two parties, thus exercising a tyranny of the majority by forcing voters to side with one of the two largest parties.

-Analyst Benedict Carey writing in The New York Times claims political analysts tend to agree that government will continue to be divided and marked by paralysis and feuding, there was research suggesting that humans have a "profound capacity through which vicious adversaries can form alliances," according to Berkeley professor Dacher Keltner.
+Analyst Benedict Carey writing in The New York Times argued that political analysts tend to agree that government will continue to be divided and marked by paralysis and feuding; according to Berkeley professor Dacher Keltner, there was research suggesting that humans have a "profound capacity through which vicious adversaries can form alliances".